High Tech High charter schools: Notable projects

-In 2009, a team of twelfth-graders, led by art teacher Jeff Robin and biology/multimedia teacher Blair Hatch, collaborated with the San Diego Blood Bank to raise awareness for the need to donate blood.
+In 2009, a team of seniors, led by art teacher Jeff Robin and biology/multimedia teacher Blair Hatch, collaborated with the San Diego Blood Bank to raise awareness for the need to donate blood.
 Students researched several blood-related topics, ranging from leukemia to the AIDS epidemic to the depiction of blood in films to the role of blood in various religions.
 In pairs, students created paintings large piece of wood with cut-outs for a student-created informational video.
 The products were displayed at the JETT Art Gallery in San Diego.